armbruer/pattern-recognition-resonators/README.md

 **Hyperparameters:**

+RF Neuron:
 - `decay`: the decay rate of the RF neuron output signal
 - `threshold`: the amplitude at which the RF neuron spikes (default=1 because input spikes are non-graded, meaning also 1)
+- `frequency`: of each RF neuron, determines the frequency an RF neuron recognizes

+Learning:
 - `beta`: the rate of synaptic plasticity (~ learning rate in typical ANNs)
 - `b`: the rate of memory fading
-- `frequency`: of each RF neuron, determines the frequency an RF neuron recognizes

 The smaller the `b` the slower the networks memory fades.